Hamre Church: Parish structure

-Historically, the church at Hamre included all of Nordhordland, with these subordinate churches Mo Church, Alversund Church, Seim Church, Meland Church, Aasene Church, and Hosanger Church.
+Historically, the church parish of Hamre included all of Nordhordland, with these subordinate churches: Mo Church, Alversund Church, Seim Church, Meland Church, Aasene Church, and Hosanger Church.
 In 1749, Hosanger, Seim, and Mo were separated to form their own parish.
 In 1871, Aasene was separated to form its own parish.
 In 1885, Alversund and Mæland joined Aasene parish.
 This left just Hamre as the only church in what was once a vast geographic parish.
-In 1967, the Hosanger parish was dissolved and Hosanger Church was moved back to the Hamre parish.
+In 1967, the Hosanger parish was dissolved, and Hosanger Church was moved back to the Hamre parish.
 In 1975, both Hosanger and Hamre became part of the newly created Osterøy parish.